-Based on the health needs priorities identified earlier in this document, the following plan outlines the activities currently underway or planned to meet community health needs; collaborations with other community, governmental, civic, and faith-based groups; and the intended impacts of addressing these priorities.
+Based on the health needs priorities identified earlier in this document, the full implementation plan outlines the activities currently underway or planned to meet community health needs.
+It also includes collaborations with other community, governmental, civic, and faith-based groups, and the intended impacts of addressing these priorities.
+A snapshot below highlights the objectives and goals directing the efforts and activities defined within the full implementation plan.